Ride the trails. Help maintain them.

 Built with care.
 Maintained by actual humans.

-Steve, unfortunately, cannot do it alone.
-(He’s tried.)
+'Steve', the real trail fairy, can't do it alone.
+(He's tried.)

-Innovation gets weird when funding is low.
+Innovation gets weird when it's underfunded.

 There's a growing gap between what Squamish trails need and what's currently funded.
 Weather, erosion, and heavy use don't wait for budget approvals.